 Who will see your data?

 For the purposes of GDPR (General Data Protection Regulations) we are the "data controller". eQuit is a trading name of Can You Get Me Ltd (UK company number 04560133).
 Any third-party companies we use are known as "data processors".
 Under GDPR law these data processors are forbidden from using your information in any way except when we instruct them to do so.
-We use such third parties for delivery of goods (including Royal Mail, Fedex and DPD), delivery of marketing emails (including Mailchimp) and processing of electronic payments (including PayPal).
-Where these third parties are based outside of the EU, we have ensured that the relevant companies have put in place appropriate safeguards for data processing.
+We use such third parties for delivery of goods (including Royal Mail, UPS and DPD), and processing of electronic payments (including QuickPay and VivaWallet).
+We have ensured that the relevant companies have put in place appropriate safeguards for data processing in line with GDPR.